MARPE

 A Multidisciplinary Approach to Airway and Sleep Health

-MARPE is part of a broader shift toward airway-focused and integrative orthodontics, where treatment is designed to support respiratory function, sleep physiology, and overall wellbeing.
+MARPE is part of a broader shift toward airway-focused and integrative orthodontics, where treatment supports respiratory function, sleep physiology, and overall wellbeing.
+At Rebis Health, care is delivered through a collaborative model that includes:

-• Sleep medicine physicians
+• Sleep medicine physicians, providing board-certified oversight

 • Airway-trained orthodontic providers